 Working with CSV Files

 CSV files have a specific structure that must match the database.
-Each column heading must exactly match the Attribute Code of the attribute that is represented by the column.
+Each column heading corresponds to the Attribute Code of the field that is represented by the column.
 To ensure that the column headings can be read by Magento, first export the data from your store as a CSV file.
 You can then edit the data and re-import it into Magento.

 CSV Product Structure

 Column headers that begin with an underscore contain service entity properties or complex data.
 Service columns are not product attributes.